Steven-Grevera/ENC4265/manual.md

 ## Standard Room:
 ![image](https://git.com/user-attachments/assets/9755883d-c544-4449-84d5-c95a45997449)
+*Figure 200: Image of a Magatama behind a locked door.
+Image Taken By: Steven Grevera*

 These are standard locked rooms that have a Magatama to be picked up within.
 Picking up the Magatama will grant you it.